shelbyrichins/Friend-Count-and-User-Age/Pseudo_Facebook.md

 ![](Pseudo_Facebook_files/figure-markdown_github/unnamed-chunk-7-1.png)

 The distribution is similar to friend count, but does not reach the same extremes.
-This makes sense because accross all users the sum of friend count will be twice that of total friendships initiated.
+This makes sense because across all users the sum of friend count will be twice that of total friendships initiated.
 In the former, each friendship is counted twice-once for each user in a friendship.

 If we divide the sum of friend count by the sum of friendships initiated in this dataset, we find that the ratio is nearly 2.